-Prerequisites: ENC 1101, ENC 1102, and ENL 2010 or 2020; or instructor approval
+Prerequisites: ENC 1101, ENC 1102, and ENL 2010 or ENL 2020; junior standing or instructor approval

 A study of representative Shakespeare dramas and their relationship to Renaissance intellectual, historical, and political movements.
 This course satisfies 3 hours of the General Education Requirement as English literature or humanities.
 Gordon Rule - 3000 words.